-The Logtown Fire Safe Council area includes a diverse community of more than 600 parcels ranging from smaller two acre subdivision lots to large ranches.
-We have dirt roads, graveled roads and paved roads.
-There are private roads, county roads, roads maintained by a Community Service District (Click on GWCSD.ORG to find out more about the Golden West CSD.) and a State highway running through the middle of it.
-The terrain ranges from open ridge tops with views of the Sierra Nevada Range to the east to secluded, timbered canyons.
+The Logtown Fire Safe Council area includes a diverse community of more than 600 parcels ranging from two-acre subdivision lots to 10+ acreage and large ranches.
+We have dirt roads, graveled roads, and paved roads.
+There are private roads, county roads, roads maintained by a Community Service District (Golden West CSD.) and a State highway running through the middle of it.
+The terrain consists of open ridge tops with views of the Sierra Nevada Range to the east to secluded, timbered canyons.

 Our location in the beautiful Sierra Nevada foothills and the diverse terrain and roadways present us with challenges when it comes to fire safety.
 The wildland fire hazard ratings for the Logtown area range from moderate to very high.
 You are living in what is known as a Wildland Urban Interface (WUI) area.